richcooper95/crisis/README.md

 ## Setup

-These instructions assume the development environment is Ubuntu on Windows Subsystem for Linux (WSL), though should easily adaptable to other Ubuntu installations.
+These instructions assume the development environment is Ubuntu on Windows Subsystem for Linux (WSL), though should be easily adaptable to other Ubuntu installations.

 1. Install nodejs and NPM using [these instructions](https://tecadmin.net/install-latest-nodejs-npm-on-ubuntu/).
 1. Install the Yarn package manager using the instructions that appear near the end of the output of the previous step.